 Macomb Community Action (MCA) was developed as a Community Action Agency as a result of the Economic Opportunity Act of 1964.
 Macomb Community Action is a public, non-profit agency established by the Macomb County Board of Commissioners.
 Originally known as the Macomb Action Program, the agency was officially renamed in 1975 as Macomb Community Action.

-Our mission is to provide a network of comprehensive educational, economic and social services to Macomb County residents in need.
+Our mission is: Persistent Action to Diminish Poverty and Promote Independence.
 In pursuit of this mission, our team of dedicated, compassionate staff and volunteers will continue to diminish the causes and effects of poverty.

 1965: Head Start is a free preschool program for three and four year old children from income eligible families.
 It began in 1965 as a summer program and in 1968 expanded to a traditional school year schedule.
 Head Start is focused on the overall goal providing quality school readiness services and supporting healthy development in low-income children while also addressing the needs of the family.
 The program addresses a range of areas including education, early childhood development, physical and dental health, nutrition, family assistance, and parent involvement.